Ikhtiarmahmud/ikhtiarmahmud/README.md

 ## I'm a Programmer and love to help people!!

-- 🌱 I’m currently Docker and Laravel Advanced Concept
+- 🌱 I’m currently learing Docker and PHP Advanced Concept
-- 🥅 2022 Goals: Learn more about php in depth
+- 🥅 2022 Goals: Learn more about PHP in depth

 ### Languages and Tools: